GiulioRossetti/ndlib/docs/reference/models/opinion/ARWHK.rst

 -------

-In the code below is shown an example of instantiation and execution of an ARWHK model simulation on a random graph: we set the initial set of infected nodes as 1% of the overall population, assign an epsilon value of 0.32, the percentage of stubborness equal 0.2, the distribution of stubborness equal 0 and a weight equal 0.2 to all the edges.
+In the code below is shown an example of instantiation and execution of an ARWHK model simulation on a random graph: we assign an epsilon value of 0.32, the percentage of stubborness equal 0.2, the distribution of stubborness equal 0 and a weight equal 0.2 to all the edges.